lin-erik/hash-map/README.md

     - Type in "py" and hit Enter
     - If you receive the following error, please repeat the previous step: 'py' is not recognized as an internal or external command, operable program or batch file.
 - Run Tests
+    - Download files from repository into Downloads/hashmap or other location
     - Open Command Prompt
     - Navigate to where project files are located
     - Type in "py hash_map_test.py" and hit Enter